bunup/bunup/docs/index.md

 # Introduction

-Bunup is the **blazing-fast build tool** for TypeScript libraries, designed for flawless developer experience and speed, **powered by Bun**.
+Bunup is the **blazing-fast build tool** for TypeScript libraries, designed for flawless developer experience and speed, **powered by Bun's native bundler**.

 ## Performance